Thatguy560/Superplanner/README.md

 Taken from https://gist.github.com/ryanpierre/971c0fc456acf38ae012bc0c7d54bc9b#file-superplanner-md

 Your job is to make a todo list application.
-This is no ordinairy to do list though.
-It's a super planner !
+This is no ordinary to do list though.
+It's a super planner!
 Here is a quick feature list we are hoping to implement:

 - [ ] Add, Edit, and Delete Todos
 - [ ] Mark Todos as complete